Skip to content

 1. Install the required native dependencies.

-Choose the distro you're using below for insallation instructions.
+Choose the OS you're using below for insallation instructions.

 These instructions apply to Debian version 12 (bookworm) or Ubuntu version 24.04 (noble) or later.

-sudo apt-get install git curl build-essential cmake ffmpeg sqlite3 ttf-mscorefonts-installer libmagick++-dev libvips-dev libzxingcore-dev
+sudo apt-get install git curl build-essential cmake ffmpeg sqlite3 ttf-mscorefonts-installer libmagick++-dev libvips-dev libzxing-dev

 On older Debian/Ubuntu versions, you may need to install some of these packages (notably libcgif-dev and meson) through alternative methods.